TheAwiteb/inrs/README.md

     -p, --path <PATH>    Path of i18n directory 📂

 SUBCOMMANDS:
-    create    Create new languge file 🔤
+    create    Create new language file 🔤
     help      Print this message or the help of the given subcommand(s)

 ```